 KFC Coleslaw is some of the best coleslaw around.
-This for KFC Coleslaw was created by Bill Cosby (Bill Cosby from Missouri, not the Actor/Comedian).
-This recipe for KFC Coleslaw is one of the oldest recipes on CopyKat.com, and honestly this recipe for KFC cole slaw is one of the best recipes on the site.
-I hope you enjoy this recipe for KFC Coleslaw.
+This recipe was created by Bill Cosby (Bill Cosby from Missouri, not the actor/comedian).
+This KFC Coleslaw recipe is one of the oldest recipes on copykat.com – it’s been online here for more than 20 years, and, honestly, it’s one of the best recipes on the site.

 Please note there is no bell pepper in the KFC recipe.
 This is an optional suggestion only to add the bell pepper to the recipe.

 My recipe is an incredibly easy way to make homemade coleslaw.
 If you have never made one of my recipes before, never fear – I promise, this one really is easy.
 I think that if you cut everything by hand, you can get it closer to what is served in KFC.
 However, you can use a food processor if you like to chop all of these vegetables.
 It’s also ok to buy a package of coleslaw mix to avoid chopping altogether.
 However, the mix you buy in the store has the cabbage core in it which will give the coleslaw a somewhat different taste.

 - Please note: There is no bell pepper in the KFC Coleslaw.
 This is an optional suggestion only to add the bell pepper to my recipe.

 Recipe Tips to make great tasting coleslaw